PomVom/k8s-device-plugin/README.md

 ## About this fork
 This fork advertises multiple fake GPU for each real GPU, allowing to share a GPU between multiple pods using the Kubernetes device plugin api.

-The goal is to schedule pods on GPUs until the GPU memory is full 9GPU memory bin-packing).
+The goal is to schedule pods on GPUs until the GPU memory is full (GPU memory bin-packing).

+### Roadmap
-For proper scheduling, this device plugin advertises `SharedGPUMemory` as [Kubernetes Extended Resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources).
+For proper scheduling, this device plugin will advertise `SharedGPUMemory` as [Kubernetes Extended Resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources).
 Since the `SharedGPUMemory` resource is at the Node level (instead of at the Device level), we effectively support only one GPU per node.

 ## About